 Having said that, the city's gay nightlife scene has improved quite a bit in the past few years.

-Gay Bars and Clubs in Madison
+Gay Bars and Clubs

 Madison GLBT club crawlers will find a few fun gay Madison hangouts, plus a number of gay-friendly lounges, coffeehouses, and restaurant bars.
 Plan B (924 Williamson St.) is along already hip Williamson Street, a 15-minute walk northeast of the Wisconsin Capitol grounds.
 By all accounts, the slick dance bar and video bar has garnered quite a following with gay guys, lesbians, and more than a few GLBT allies in Madison.
 A variety of events keep the place interesting, including 18-and-over Thursday dance parties, ladies' nights, karaoke on Wednesdays, and plenty of other theme parties.